tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 * `lines.deliverySchedule`: the current delivery schedule, either having `Issued` or `Confirmed` values.

 {% hint style="warning" %}
-The `deliverySchedule` field does **NOT include any open supplier or buyer request**.
+The `lines.deliverySchedule` field does **NOT include any open supplier or buyer request**.
 Be aware that either the `Issued` or `Confirmed` values are returned, dependent on the line status.
 {% endhint %}

 * `lines.deliveryScheduleIncludingRequests`: the current delivery schedule, either having `Issued`, `In Progress` or `Confirmed` values.

 {% hint style="warning" %}
-The `deliveryScheduleIncludingRequests` field **does include any open supplier or buyer request**.
+The `lines.deliveryScheduleIncludingRequests` field **does include any open supplier or buyer request**.
 Be aware that the `Issued`, proposal or reopen request or `Confirmed` values are returned, dependent on the line and request status.
 {% endhint %}

 #### Delivery schedule fields

-* `position`: the optional position in the delivery schedule.
+* `lines.deliverySchedule[IncludingRequests].position`: the optional position in the delivery schedule.
 Not to be confused with the `line.position`
-* `date`: the delivery date of this delivery schedule position.
+* `lines.deliverySchedule[IncludingRequests].date`: the delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
-* `quantity`: the quantity of this delivery schedule position.
+* `lines.deliverySchedule[IncludingRequests].quantity`: the quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.

 ##### Logistics fields

 These additional logistics fields are only available in the order line level delivery schedule:

-* `status`: the optional delivery line's [Logistics status](./#logistics-status).
+* `lines.deliverySchedule[IncludingRequests].status`: the optional delivery line's [Logistics status](./#logistics-status).
-* `etd`: The optional logistics Estimated Time of Departure \(local date without time zone\).
+* `lines.deliverySchedule[IncludingRequests].etd`: The optional logistics Estimated Time of Departure \(local date without time zone\).
 Date has ISO 8601 date `yyyy-MM-dd` format.
-* `eta`: The optional logistics Estimated Time of Arrival \(local date without time zone\).
+* `lines.deliverySchedule[IncludingRequests].eta`: The optional logistics Estimated Time of Arrival \(local date without time zone\).
 Date has ISO 8601 date `yyyy-MM-dd` format.

 ### Prices

 * `lines.prices`: the current prices, either having `Issued` or `Confirmed` values.

 {% hint style="warning" %}
-The native `prices` field does **NOT include any open supplier or buyer request**.
+The `lines.prices` field does **NOT include any open supplier or buyer request**.
 Be aware that either the `Issued` or `Confirmed` values are returned, dependent on the line status.
 {% endhint %}

-* `pricesIncludingRequests`: the current prices, either having `Issued`, `In Progress` or `Confirmed` values.
+* `lines.pricesIncludingRequests`: the current prices, either having `Issued`, `In Progress` or `Confirmed` values.

 {% hint style="warning" %}
-The `pricesIncludingRequests` field **includes any open supplier or buyer request**.
+The `lines.pricesIncludingRequests` field **includes any open supplier or buyer request**.
 Be aware that the `Issued`, proposal or reopen request or `Confirmed` values are returned, dependent on the line and request status.
 {% endhint %}

 #### Prices fields

 These fields may be used in both native and simple prices:

-* `grossPrice`: the gross price.
+* `lines.prices[IncludingRequests].grossPrice`: the gross price.
 Used together with `discountPercentage`.
-* `discountPercentage`: the discount percentage.
+* `lines.prices[IncludingRequests].discountPercentage`: the discount percentage.
 Used together with `grossPrice`.
-* `netPrice`: the net price.
+* `lines.prices[IncludingRequests].netPrice`: the net price.
   * `priceInTransactionCurrency`: the price in the transaction currency of the supplier, like `CNY` in China.
     * `value`: the price value has a decimal `1234.56` format with any number of digits.
     * `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`, `USD` and `CNY`
   * `priceInBaseCurrency`: the price in your base currency, like `EUR` in the EU.
     * `value`: the price value has a decimal `1234.56` format with any number of digits.
     * `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`.
-* `priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000-1.
+* `lines.prices[IncludingRequests].priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000-1.
 The purchase unit and price unit may be different.
-* `priceUnitQuantity`: the item quantity at which the price applies.
+* `lines.prices[IncludingRequests].priceUnitQuantity`: the item quantity at which the price applies.
 Typically this is 1 \(unit price\) or 100 \(the price applies to 100 items\)

 {% hint style="info" %}
 It is advised to only use `netPrice` for its simplicity, or alternatively use `grossPrice` together with `discountPercentage`.